 Advertisment

 As Paris prepares for the upcoming Olympics, tensions are mounting over the city's efforts to clean the River Seine.
-What was supposed to be a showcase of environmental progress has instead sparked significant controversy and protest.
+The city's mayor Anna Hidalgo took a dip in the river on July 17 to prove that the water was safe.

 author-image